spex-xray/spex-help/source/threads/pionena/pionena.rst

     SPEX> com rel 15 19,20,1,17
     SPEX> com rel 16 6,7,19,20,1,17

-Step 5f: Set the component relation for the PION (emission) components.
+**(F)** Set the component relation for the PION (emission) components.

-.. |br| note:: Here we assume that the obscuring wind is outside the X-ray
+..  note:: Here we assume that the obscuring wind is outside the X-ray
     broad-line region and it screens photons emitted from the X-ray broad-line region before it reaches us.
 On the other hand, since the obscuring wind is closer to the central engine than the X-ray narrow-line region,